Boston Public Library

 National Historic Landmark

-Canning Co. was repeatedly chosen over a period of years and project phases to provide our expertise in analysis, interpretation, and implementation of historic conservation and restoration services in multiple public areas of the McKim building at Boston Public Library.
+John Canning & Co. was repeatedly chosen over a period of years and project phases to provide our expertise in analysis, interpretation, and implementation of historic conservation and restoration services in multiple public areas of the McKim building at Boston Public Library.

 Bates Hall, Sargent Gallery, Abbey Room, French Room, and the entrance hall – each of these areas presented unique challenges owing to the creativity of artists Edward Austin Abbey, John Singer Sargent, and Puvis de Chevannes, among others, and their innovative use of materials in their decoration schemes.

 2001 Harlston Parker Medal, Boston Society of Architects